REX500/rogan/README.md

 * run the getQuote() function that will return a unresolved promise containng a quote
 `rogan.getQuote()`

-## Currently there are 10 different quotes but soon there will be much more!
+## Currently there are 20 different quotes but soon there will be much more!

+## Support us by starring the repo on [github](https://github.com/REX500/rogan)

+#### Plan is to have JR mention this on one of his podcasts by 2020!

-### Enjoy, share with others and have fun!
+#### Enjoy, share with others and have fun!